Symbol of the Government of Canada

 How is EIA treated?

 At this time there is no cure for EIA, nor is there a vaccine that will prevent an animal from becoming infected.
-Supportive therapy may alleviate clinical signs in individual cases, but it is critical to remember that infected horses serve as a reservoir of infection for other horses.
+Supportive therapy may alleviate clinical signs in individual cases, but it is critical to remember that infected equines serve as a reservoir of infection for other equines.

-The control of the disease is based on surveillance testing, identification and destruction or life-long quarantine of infected animals, mandatory testing of imported horses, and efforts to prevent the spread of the virus by controlling insect and mechanical vectors.
+The control of the disease is based on voluntary testing by owners, identification and destruction of infected animals, mandatory testing of imported equines, and efforts to prevent the spread of the virus by controlling insect and mechanical vectors.

 What is done to protect Canadian livestock from EIA?